The Best-Dressed Wedding Guest

 The one thing I’d be careful with is anything too pale: cream, champagne, ivory, very pale blush, icy silver, or light satin that photographs close to white.
 Sometimes the dress looks harmless on the hanger, but in daylight or flash it starts moving into bride territory.

 If you want softness, print can help.
-A pale base with a floral or graphic print usually reads very differently from plain champagne or ivory.
+A pastel floral or graphic print reads very differently from plain champagne or ivory.

 And honestly, don’t be afraid of colour.
 I don’t wear much of it day to day, but a summer wedding is one of the few places where colour makes complete sense.
 Butter yellow, dusty pink, coral, olive, chocolate, burgundy, navy, a print with depth, all good if the fabric and shape are right.

-The goal is simple: the colour should feel like a guest choice, not a bride-adjacent choice.
+The goal is simple: the colour should clearly belong to a guest.
+Not the bride, not the bridal party, not a question mark.

 Check the Fabric + Finish